AutoScout24/autocanary24/README.md

 # AutoCanary24

-Ruby utility to do [blue/green](http://martinfowler.com/bliki/BlueGreenDeployment.html) and [canary](http://martinfowler.com/bliki/CanaryRelease.html) deployments with AWS CloudFormation stacks.
+AutoCanary24 is a ruby utility to do [blue/green](http://martinfowler.com/bliki/BlueGreenDeployment.html) and [canary](http://martinfowler.com/bliki/CanaryRelease.html) deployments with AWS CloudFormation stacks.

-This library use the [Swap AutoScaling Groups](http://www.slideshare.net/AmazonWebServices/dvo401-deep-dive-into-bluegreen-deployments-on-aws/32) and expects two stacks.
-One "base" stack which includes at least the `ELB` and another which includes the `AutoScaling Group`.
+This library use the [Swap AutoScaling Groups](http://www.slideshare.net/AmazonWebServices/dvo401-deep-dive-into-bluegreen-deployments-on-aws/32) approach and expects two stacks.
+A "base" stack which includes at least the `ELB` and another which includes the `AutoScaling Group`.

 ## Installation